rafeyshah/CRUD-Application-MCR-Architecture/readme.md

 :lock: **Password Hashing**: Passwords are securely hashed using the Bcrypt library, ensuring user data protection.

-:face_with_monocle: **Validation with Joi**: Utilized the Joi library for input validation to ensure data integrity and security.
+:boom: **Validation with Joi**: Utilized the Joi library for input validation to ensure data integrity and security.

 :link: **Relationships Between Entities**: Established relationships and associations between different entities in the database.